faastjs/faast.js/README.md

 Faast.js dynamically transforms JavaScript modules into scalable serverless functions.

+- **Frictionless:** Faast.js takes care of packaging your code, setting up IAM roles, and other infrastructure complexity.
+Run your code on a thousand cores in seconds.
+All you need is an AWS or GCP account.
 - **Scalable:** Use serverless functions to scale your batch jobs up to thousands of cores.
 - **Cost-effective:** Understand and optimize your workload costs in real time.
 Pay only for compute time actually used.
 - **Ephemeral:** No clusters or services to manage.
 Faast.js creates the infrastructure it uses on the fly and cleans up when it's done.